st3v3nmw/lsfr.io/content/kv-store/http-api.md

 Read the guide: lsfr.io/kv-store/http-api
 ```

 You can also add your own logging to help debug.
-Your server's output (stdout/stderr) is captured in `primary.log` inside the working directory.
+Your server's output (stdout/stderr) is captured in `node.log` inside the working directory.